OryxGazella/expressive-tests-with-groovy-and-spock/README.md

 ### Images

 Images are from [pixabay](https://pixabay.com) and are licensed under CC0 Public Domain.
+Explosions are from [kenney.nl](http://kenney.nl/) and are licensed under CC0 1.0 Universal

 Svg images have undergone some editing, the edited versions have been included.